Litza Bixler

 Litza Bixler (born August 25, 1970) is an American and British film choreographer, Artistic Director and Writer.
 She is best known for her work with Edgar Wright on The World's End, Scott Pilgrim vs. the World and Shaun of the Dead.
 Other films with the Wright/Frost/Pegg stable include Nick Frost's salsa comedy Cuban Fury and the romantic comedy Man Up (starring Simon Pegg).

 Other film and TV projects include Peaky Blinders (TV Series), the musical show The Lodge for The Disney Channel, the romantic comedy I Give It a Year and the musical film Walking On Sunshine (previously titled Holiday!), featuring British singer Leona Lewis.

 Early life

 Litza was raised in southern Colorado.
-Initially, she trained as a visual artist and studied Fine Art at the University of Colorado.
+Initially, she trained as a visual artist and studied Fine Art at the University of Colorado Boulder.
 Having danced seriously since the age of 12, she gradually shifted her focus from illustrative art to performance.
 After completing an undergraduate degree in Performance Studies, she received her master's degree in Choreography, Ethnochoreology, and Dance Theory from the University of Surrey in 1995.